rschristopher/rschristopher.github.io/src/custody/index.md

 # Custody

-To hold or custody Bitcoin means securing the private keys that would be needed to spend your Bitcoin.
+To hold or *custody* Bitcoin means securing the private keys that would be needed to spend your Bitcoin.

-Unlike physical custody, custody of Bitcoin means to store a key or seed phrase, and to store it in such a way that no one would be able to read it.
+Unlike physical custody of assets, custody of Bitcoin means to store a key or seed phrase, and to store it in such a way that no one else would be able to read it.

+For example, consider the following seed phrase,

 !!! info "Example Seed Phrase"